archlinux/alpm/alpm-buildinfo/README.md

 ## Features

-- `cli` adds the commandline handling needed for the `alpm-buildinfo` binary.
+- `cli` adds dependencies required for the `alpm-buildinfo` command line interface.
 - `_winnow-debug` enables the `winnow/debug` feature, which shows the exact parsing process of winnow.

 ## Contributing